dszakal/autodb/README.md

     echo $x->dbAttrForce('username'); // 'changedPreviously' - from database
     $x->save(); // now all will be 'changedAgain'

     // During save() after INSERT/UPDATE there is no SELECT to populate the columns in the database.
-You can force it by calling $record->forceReloadAttributes()
+You can force it by calling $record->forceReloadAttributes().
+    // (But primary key is up to date always after save(), even without calling $record->forceReloadAttributes() method)
     $row->attr('created_at', 'NOW()');
     $row->save();
     echo $row->attr('created_at');         // 'NOW()' :(